 It was a Friday in March and the Spring was just trying to scrub the cold bleakness of Winter from the world.
 Cooler days would come back in a last-ditch attempt to keep Winter’s grip.
 But it would be without vigor as the inevitability of warmer weather made any real effort futile.
 Spring was going to win in the end anyway.
 It always did.
 The skies were clear and bright with the sunlight that had become decidedly more yellow and warm, promising the awakening that I liked so much about Spring when it wasn’t raining or gray as Springtime in Colorado often is.

-I was not expecting to break down when Diane and I came to Home Depot, but I did.
+I was not expecting to break down when Darla and I went to Home Depot, but I did.
 We were there to pick up wall hooks or shelving or some such minor item to fulfill an equally minor need.
 When it happened it felt strange, sudden, and utterly foreign in the moment.
 I had cried before; I wasn’t immune to feeling emotion.
 But there was the oddity of being in that place, so public, hard, and yet feeling such a surge of raw emotion was seismic in its duality.